Focus and Scope

 The journal publishes one volume per annum, and each volume consists of four issues in February, May, August and November respectively.

 Usage & Impact

 Statistics are generated through OJS, as well as all other platforms indexing JESA.

 Sources of Support

 This journal was established in 1990 at the Energy Research Centre, University of Cape Town, South Africa.
-The Energy Research Centre was formed from merger of activities of the Energy Research Institute and the Energy Development Research Centre at the University of Cape Town.
+The Energy Research Centre was formed from a merger of activities of the Energy Research Institute and the Energy Development Research Centre at the University of Cape Town.

-1 January 2016 - currently: Dr Mokone J. Roberts PhD, Pr.Sci.Nat., MSAIMM
+1 January 2016 - June 2020: Dr Mokone J. Roberts PhD, Pr.Sci.Nat., MSAIMM